section-engineering-education/engineering-education/content/articles/building-a -debt-tracker-application-with-python-and-fauna/index.md

 Enter the desired name for your database and click `CREATE`.

 ### Creating a collection in Fauna
-Fauna is a relational database that organizes its data into collections and uses indexes to search them, so we must create a collection to store our data.
+Fauna organizes its data into collections and uses indexes to search them.
 The user's collection, for example, comprises database user information and is similar to SQL tables in that it contains data with similar qualities.

 Far from being a database, a collection is a container for documents.
 We will create a collection to store our data.
 Now that you have a database, you can create a collection.
 To do so, go to the Fauna dashboard and click on the `create collection` button: